 Here’s a bit more of an in-depth dive into the black pepper benefits you’ll enjoy most!

-Black pepper essential oils, when inhaled with the help of a vaporizer or diffuser, have the ability to alleviate your fatigue almost instantly.
-The fragrance of this spice will be strong and spicy, waking you up from whatever it is that is fatiguing you like a fog horn.
+When used aromatically black pepper essential oil has been shown to alleviate fatigue.
+The fragrance of this spice will be strong and spicy, waking you up from whatever it is that is fatiguing you like a foghorn.
 You’ll be able to maintain that alertness for a lot longer than you would have by drinking a giant cup of coffee, too.
-This is the specific reason we have utilized black pepper oil in Vibrant Diffuser, for instance, and we use it in a very dilute fashion, and yet it remains effective.
+This is the specific reason we have used black pepper oil in Vibrant MONQ.

 Two or three drops and first is usually more than enough to wake you up from even the most extreme state of fatigue.
 Too much can cause dizziness or discomfort.
 Start with small drops and build up from there until you hit your sweet spot.